Josh Ball: Dallas Cowboys

-Ball was selected by the Dallas Cowboys in the fourth round (138th overall) of the 2021 NFL Draft.
+Ball was selected by the Dallas Cowboys in the fourth round (138th overall) of the 2021 NFL draft.
+If it wasn’t for his problems off the field, he was projected to be a top-70 pick by some experts.
 He signed his rookie contract on May 20, 2021.
-He was placed on injured reserve on September 2, 2021 to start the season.
+Ball was placed on injured reserve with a high ankle sprain injury on September 2.